azouzi77/RPI_TFTP/README.md

         --p/-port :  port number

-    content:
+    Content:

         WaitForConnection()

     On client side:

-    on client side the main program require at least three options:
+    On client side the main program require at least three options:

         --H/-hostname : server fqdn or ip address --p/-port     : port number to connect to the server